 Like one time I was chatting with a secretary in my then-company, and I expressed disappointment that my then-job — selling consumer goods like shampoo and skincare products — wasn’t as purposeful as helping people grow.
 I told her that I would like to quit my job one day to pursue my purpose to help others grow, achieve their highest potential, and hopefully work towards the end goal of oneness in the world.

-Rather than empathize, she made some out-of-place joke about how I sounded like a Miss Universe contestant, then began mimicking the way beauty pageants say “world peace” whenever judges pose them the question of what they want to achieve in this world.
-I just threw her a weird smile and made a mental note not to raise such topics in front of her next time.
+Rather than empathize, she made a joke about how I sounded like a Miss Universe contestant, then began mimicking the way beauty pageants say “world peace” whenever judges pose them the question of what they want to achieve in this world.
+I just made a mental note not to raise such topics in front of her next time.

 Yet, Realize There are People Interested in Their Growth

 That said, while it is true that some people are ignorant of self-help or are simply not receptive to self-help tools like creating your vision board or writing down your bucket list, it doesn’t mean that they are not interested in personal development.
 They just approach their growth in a different manner compared to people in the self-help arena.